breakin/zig-webgl-node-test/README.md

 This is a small test of ziglang+wasm+webgl2+node.

 Some WebGL code with unknown license was lifted from https://github.com/raulgrell/tetris (https://github.com/raulgrell).
+This repo is quite similar to https://github.com/raulgrell/zig-wasm-webgl except that it does hosting and uses node.

 # Status